tshlos/what-should-we-do-frontend/README.md

 **Features**

 Users can:
-- Enter their name and location and their location is updated on the map
+- Enter their information to have it updated on the map

-- Create new places/activities
+- Create new activities

 - See and like activities

 ![like functionality](https://media.giphy.com/media/J1dzz9yGhyNwfIacLL/giphy.gif)

-- Review places

 - Click and view more information about an activity